International (sternwheeler): Disposition

-At about the same time, the Great Northern began to wind up its operations in the Kootenay region, and other than Kaslo, very little maintenance was done on its boats after 1906.
+In the early 1900s, the Great Northern began to wind up its operations in the Kootenay region, and other than Kaslo, very little maintenance was done on its boats after 1906.

 In 1909 International’s boiler failed.
 The boiler was removed in 1910.
-The new boiler was never delivered, and International was never returned to service.
+The new boiler was never delivered, and International was not returned to service.
 When KR&N ceased operations, International was taken to Mirror Lake and beached.
-In March 1912 International was sold to Gus Mathew for use as a tourist lodge at Riondel, British Columbia.
-International lay derelict at Riondel for many years, and was finally destroyed by fire in 1952.
+In March 1912, International was sold to Gus Mathew for use as a tourist lodge at Riondel, British Columbia.
+International lay derelict at Riondel for many years.
+She was destroyed by fire in 1952.